 - Design and Analysis of Parallel Algorithms (Semester 1)

 - Advanced Parallel Techniques (Semester 2)

 - Parallel Design Patterns (Semester 2)

 - Performance Programming (Semester 2)

-Data Science Optional Courses (maximum two or three of, depending on credit-amount, access may be subject to enrolment limits, meeting individual course prerequisites set by the School of Informatics and individual courses may not run in an individual year):
+Data Science Optional Courses (maximum two or three of, depending on credit-amount, access subject to enrolment limits, meeting individual course prerequisites set by the School of Informatics and individual courses may not run in an individual year):